hunsri/hunsri/README.md

 🌟 Welcome to My GitHub Profile

-🚀 I'm a postgraduate student of Applied Computer Science
+🚀 Postgraduate student of Applied Computer Science

+🔨 Personal Projects range from XR Applications to creating Discord Bots for fun

-⚡ My passions are **Computer Graphics**, **Interactive Systems Design** and everything in between!
+⚡ Passionate about **Computer Graphics**, **Interactive Systems Design** and everything in between!

 <!--